 - Preheat oven to 375 degrees and line 12-cup cupcake tin with cupcake liners.

-- In a medium bowl, stir together 2 cups flour, sugar, cinnamon and nutmeg.
+- In a medium bowl, stir together 1 1/4 cups flour, brow sugar, cinnamon, and nutmeg.
 Drizzle over melted butter and mix well.
+Set aside

 - Fill liners 2/3 full with the batter and top with streusel topping.